fekoware/be-nc-news/README.md

+# Northcoders News API

+# About
+The Northcoders News API is a RESTful API that provides endpoints for news articles, topics, and user interactions, including functionality to retrieve, add, update, and delete articles, comments, and users.

 # View Project Online
 [Click here.
 ](https://nc-news-bxej.onrender.com/api)

-# About
-The NC News is a news website built with Javascript.
-It is designed to provide news articles, topics, and user interactions.
-It includes functionality for retrieving, adding, updating, and deleting articles, comments, and users.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.